AlbertNafria/albertnafria.github.io/_posts/2021-11-30-SimpleCTF-WriteUp-TryHackMe.md

 - What's the root flag?
 > Answer: `cat root.txt`

+## Alternatives

 Another way to solve this room would have been looking into the ftp server.
-Theres a file that shows that there's a user called mitch, and it was possible to get its password using **Hydra**:
+There's a file that shows that there's another user called mitch, and it was possible to get its password using **Hydra**:

 ``` bash
 hydra -l mitch -P /usr/share/wordlists/rockyou.txt <ip-address> -s 2222 -t 4 ssh